NYPL-discovery/discovery-store-poster/README.md

 Operates in bulk/listener mode to pull bib/item/other data and translate it as a series of statements into a centeral data store.

+*Note: A known issue with node-lambda & aws-sdk may cause KMS `decrypt` to fail to use the correct AWS credentials if node-lambda is installed locally as a dev dependency.
+Until (this node-lambda PR)[https://github.com/motdotla/node-lambda/pull/369] is published to NPMJS, node-lambda should be installed globally, as noted below.*

 ## Usage

 ### Bibs